Setting editor border

 • EditorBorderWidth -- type System.Windows.Thickness.
 The per-side width of the border, exactly like a WPF Margin.

-The service-bay WPF application showing the HTML editor with a 4-pixel red border around the editing surface for a critical-fault entry
+Service-bay WPF application showing the HTML Editor with a 4-pixel red EditorBorder around the editing surface, signalling a critical-fault entry to the technician.

 For a fixed style at design time he could have written it as XAML literals -- EditorBorderColor="Red" and EditorBorderWidth="4".
 But the whole point was that the border had to change.
 So he bound both properties to view-model state that flips with the IsCriticalFault flag: